A Flexible, Hands-On master of healthcare administration (MHCA) Degree Taught by Industry Experts

 Practice and use with software systems that enable organizing, managing, analyzing, and interpreting data, with emphasis on the types of data required for reporting to federal, state, and local governments, as well as data that drive the decision-making process.

-HADM 640 – Applications in Quality Improvement, Patient Safety, and Population Health (Credits: 3)
+IPE 640 – Applications in Quality Improvement, Patient Safety, and Population Health (Credits: 3)

 Course is focused on meeting the 8 core domains of competency for the National Association of Healthcare Quality’s (NAHQ) Healthcare Quality Competency Framework.
 Students will learn and apply recognized parameters demonstrating competencies in the domains of quality review & accountability, professional engagement, quality leadership & integration, performance and process improvement, population health & care transitions, health data analytics, patient safety, regulation & accreditation, and quality review & accountability.
 Special emphasis will be focused on patient safety and population health competencies incorporating Healthy People Curriculum Task Force’s Prevention and Population Health curriculum framework and the World Health Organization’s Patient Safety curriculum guide.
 (Prerequisite IPE710)